 The Perot Museum of Nature and Science, home to 11 permanent exhibit halls and various traveling exhibitions throughout the year, delivers hours of fun for children, adults and life-long learners alike.
 Learn the history of the building – a $185 million project designed by 2005 Pritzker Architecture Prize Laureate Thom Mayne – in a gallery spanning its conception to present day.
 Catch a view of Downtown Dallas from the museum's glass-encased elevator as you work your way up to the top floor and back down.

-The Latino Cultural Center serves at the regional promoter of Latino arts and culture via special events, art galleries, and fun activities that aim to fuel local interest in the region.
+The Latino Cultural Center serves at the regional promoter of Latino arts and culture through special events, art galleries and fun activities that aim to fuel local interest in the region.
 Renowned Mexican architect Ricardo Legorreta's unique design along with the lively purple and orange exterior of this center perfectly embodies the vibrant cultures of Latin America, something is definitely worth admiring.

-The Kalita Humphreys Theater is a historic theater designed by legendary American architect, Frank Lloyd Wright.
-Being one of Wright's last completed creations (1959), the theater is today one of Dallas' architectural highlights and a popular performance arts venue.
+The Kalita Humphreys Theater is a historic theater in Uptown designed by legendary American architect, Frank Lloyd Wright.
+Being one of Wright's last completed creations (1959), the theater is one of Dallas' architectural highlights and a popular performance arts venue.

-Private home of Cindy and Howard Rachofsky, the fittingly named Rachofsky House is a testament to modern architecture.
-1984 Pritzker Prize Laureate, renowned abstract artist and architect, Richard Meier incorporates the surrounding landscape, keen contemporary art, and geometric architectural design to create a truly spectacular must see creation.
+The private home of Cindy and Howard Rachofsky, the fittingly named Rachofsky House is a testament to modern architecture.
+A 1984 Pritzker Prize Laureate, renowned abstract artist and architect, Richard Meier incorporates the surrounding landscape, keen contemporary art and geometric architectural design to create a truly spectacular must see creation.
 Inside, an art gallery featuring over 800 works of contemporary art further accentuates the home's allure.